|

 Community Board 6 member Lou Sones proposed that EDC consider affordable housing units upland from piers 10 through 12, behind the city's cruise ship vision on Imlay St. His plan would require residential rezoning of empty lots just to the North and South of the Imlay St. warehouses.

 "You don't want housing on Columbia St. Fine.
 We need more housing down in Red Hook," Sones said.
-The plan doesn't conflict with any of the other proposals, he insisted, "And people in the back would actually have a chance to own something in Red Hook."
+The plan doesn't conflict with any of the other proposals, he insisted,

 "I don't like the Housing on Columbia.
 But I'm pleased that people are paying attention to Red Hook," said Florence Neal of the Kentler Gallery.
 "Failed plans for the container port really tore up this neighborhood.
 Eminent domain and zoning changes chased a lot of people away."